A Novel Design and Performance Optimization Methodology for Hydraulic Cross-Flow Turbines using Successive Numerical Simulations: Methodology

-Next, the geometry must be meshed, which is highly important since mesh size and quality directly impacts solution time and the accuracy of results.
-For a two-phase CFD analysis unstructured mesh is favored over structured meshing since the fluid flow - especially that of air - is largely undetermined.
-The majority of the meshing consists of tetrahedral elements, each having a size that is equal to the width of the slab \cite{Sammartano1}.
-However, near-wall regions have been meshed using Meshing's built-in pre-meshing inflation algorithm with multiple (more than 20) layers of prismatic elements \cite{Sammartano1, Kaunda2}.
-The first layer has a height of only 10 micrometers and layer heights grow geometrically by a factor of 1.05.
-This resolution is necessary for error reduction when using the Shear Stress Transport (SST) turbulence model \cite{CFXModel, CFXReference}.
-A sample meshing is shown in \autoref{Figure8}.
+For our simulations, unstructured meshing was favored over a structured one since fluid flow - especially that of air - was largely undetermined.
+The mesh mostly consisted of tetrahedral elements, the size of each equal to the width of the slab \cite{Sammartano1}.
+However, near-wall regions were meshed using a pre-meshing inflation algorithm with multiple layers of prismatic elements \cite{Sammartano1, Kaunda2}.
+The first layer had a height of 10 $\mu$m and layer heights grew geometrically by a factor of 1.05.
+This resolution was necessary for error reduction when using the SST turbulence model \cite{CFX}.
+A sample meshing of the turbine is shown in \autoref{Figure5} and the number of elements in each domain is shown in \autoref{Table1}.

-After geometry meshing is completeی, a CFD model should be defined to simulate fluid flow.
-In our models we assume that the flow condition is steady and that buoyancy forces are negligible due to the small elevation difference in the turbine in comparison to the water head.
-Furthermore, since no noticeable temperature change occurs during turbine's operation, we assume that heat transfer between the turbine and its surroundings is negligible as well.

-We used the Shear Stress Transport (SST) turbulence model with automatic wall function to model the flow \cite{CFXReference}.
-The SST model gives highly accurate predictions of the onset and the amount of flow separation under adverse pressure gradients \cite{CFXModel, CFXTheory}, which is extremely useful when studying the effect of blade profile on turbine efficiency.

-For the first step, a single-phase model with water as the only phase is used to simulate flow in the nozzle, and the convergence target is set to 1.0e-08 to obtain accurate results.

-As stated before, symmetry boundary condition is assigned to the sides, and static pressure at the outlet is set to 1 atm.
-Mass flow rate boundary condition is assigned to the inlet because it gives the most robust configuration and is not sensitive to initial conditions.
-The inlet total pressure is an implicit result of the simulation \cite{CFXModel}.
-A smooth no-slip wall boundary condition is assigned to the rest of the surfaces, and initial conditions are determined automatically by the software.
-These boundary conditions are illustrated in \autoref{Figure9}.

-The CFD model used for the second step is more complex because it models the rotation of the rotor, and is very similar to the model used by Kaunda et al. \cite{Kaunda2}.
-In this model, the rotor is divided into two separate domains, one is rotating and consists of the area surrounding the blades, while the other is stationary and comprises both the inside of the rotor as well as the outside space in the housing.

-We used a multiphase model utilizing both water and air as continuous fluids for the stationary domain.
-Additionally, since a well-defined interface exists between water and air, we utilized a homogeneous turbulence model \cite{Kaunda2}.
-Surface tension between the two phases is also modeled with air as the primary fluid.
-The model used for the rotary domain is the same, except that the domain revolves around the rotor's axis.

-To obtain accurate results, a physical timescale equal to $\frac{0.1}{\omega}$ is used, where $\omega$ is in rad/s \cite{CFXReference}, and the convergence target is set to 1.0e-06.
-Additionally, we utilized advanced options like Rhie-Chow pressure-velocity coupling to achieve a smooth pressure field \cite{CFXTheory}.